VAT is in force in Bahrain since 1st January 2019.

-Transactions where a non-resident supplier ships goods from another country to a Bahraini customer (private individual) are not considered as a supply leading to an obligation to register for VAT in Bahrain.
+Transactions where a non-resident supplier ships goods from another country to a Bahrain customer (private individual) are not considered as a supply leading to an obligation to register for VAT in Bahrain.

-The only situation when a non-resident business must be registered for VAT in Bahrein is when a business uses a local warehouse to store goods for B2C sales.
+The only situation when a non-resident business must be registered for VAT in Bahrain is when a business uses a local warehouse to store goods for B2C sales.